 A major threat to the city of Venice is the extreme high tides known as “acqua alta“.
 This phenomenon happens when the water level at high tide is over 90mm (3.54 inches) above normal.
 In Piazza San Marco even a normal high tide can cause flooding in front of the Basilica.
 Severe “acqua alta” can cover nearly the entire city, with homes and businesses throughout Venice having to be evacuated.

 Living at sea level is bound to bring in the sea from time to time.
 Venice was no exception throughout its long history, however, these abnormal high tides are becoming more and more commonplace.
 Venice now experiences more than 60 days a year of extremely high tides.
 Acqua alta is the most serious threat to the survival of Venice.
 The main cause behind the acqua alta is a more global concern: rising sea levels.
 With the warming of the earth, comes the melting of the polar ice caps.
 Former boat houses and even dwellings across Venice are now half-flooded with seawater due to rising sea levels.
 When the average sea level in the Venice lagoon rises, the city suffers.
+If you’re visiting Venice, you can always find things to do when there’s high water in Venice!

 Last bad floods in Venice